 The author Matthew Syed has previously written about how it has been said over the years that codebreaker Alan Turing would have never cracked Nazi Germany’s Enigma code machine in the Second World War without Marian Rejewski, a now lesser-known name of Polish descent, who built a sight-unseen replica of said machine.
 A mutual willingness to embrace diversity and opportunity some eighty years ago paid eternal dividends.
 Contrary to this, the lack of cultural and religious diversity in the 1990’s CIA teams is deemed to be one of the key reasons there was a failure to spot trends, that others may have seen, leading to the atrocities seen at 9/11.

 Beyond our promises, our recharged modern-day approach has an actual acid test, an exciting system in place.
 The gauntlet is down.
 We are now committed to capturing baseline ethnicity data as fuel for a culture that mentors, closes the ethnicity pay gap and eradicates all harassment and bullying.
 Beyond this, we are committing to increasingly strategic engagement initiatives and recruitment processes.
-Goals will be met (BAME representation in at least 10 per cent of our senior positions by 2023, for example) and progress published.
+Goals will be met (to increase the diversity represented in our senior positions by 2023, for example) and progress published.
 Is this in line with the 18 per cent who identified as non-White British in the 2011 UK Census?
 No, but it is a positive step forward.
 Crucially, however, this can only be done with a united work force, one that embodies and models all of the charter’s rhetoric.
 Six decades on from the dream of Martin Luther King, it is time to step up and stand out.

 We need to cohesively stand together in this ground-breaking industry for this to work.
 We need to literally join together and practice what we preach.
 I feel we will as part of a sustained journey, not a token, ‘of-the-moment’ reaction.
 Sadly, for many this could all be too late.
 I think of a close black friend of mine from West Africa, a friend who arrived to the UK as a graduate with a first-class honours degree and fluent in English, a friend who took almost fifteen years to progress in the UK from cleaning a high street chain store to being a manager.
 Such a long journey does not sit right with me.
 His challenges now flow into my company’s challenges to find answers and solutions going forwards.